 6. Mobile Usability

 Your website doesn’t need to be mobile-friendly, but it should be responsive and user-friendly regardless of screen size.
-You can test your content on multiple mobile devices and platforms by learning about web design principles, ensuring the site loads quickly, all buttons and links are easily accessible, and everything is accurate & legible.
+You can test your content on multiple mobile devices and platforms by learning about web design principles, ensuring the site loads quickly, that all buttons and links are easily accessible, and that everything is accurate, legible, and consistent.

 7. Use of Social Media